SymfonyCasts/symfony-ux/sfcasts/stimulus/properties-events.md

 # Magic with Events, Properties & "AJAX"

-Okay.

-What's that one more thing.
-Let's count the number of times, how many times each element is clicked and then print that inside the item, head over to our controller.
+To show off the power of this simple, controller-instance-bound-to-HTML-element concept, let's count how many times each element is clicked and print that inside the element.

+## Adding a Controller Property

-I'm going to start by inventing a new property called count.
-I'll say this not count = zero.
-That's not a stimulus thing.
-That's just me making up a property and setting it to zero.
+Head over to the controller.
+I'm going to start by inventing a new property called count in `connect()`: `this.count = 0`.

-Then
+That property isn't a `stimulus`...
+I'm just creating a a property for our own use and initializing it to zero.

-Below this, I'm going to attach a click listener to our element.
-So this.element, that add event listener
+Below this, I'm going to attach a click listener to our element:

-Quick,

-And then I'm going to pass this an->function, the hipster->function.

-Oh,

-That's mad.
-Cause I forgot my comma.
-There we go.
-And inside here, we'll say this.count plus, plus to increment it.
-And then I'm going to set this, that element that inner HTML = this.count.
-I'm not using jQuery because in a lot of cases it's really not needed, but if you're more comfortable with using jQuery, you can totally still use it.
-You would just always use it.
-Dollar sign open brand sees this.element before any methods you call on it like dollar sign, open parentheses of this.element dot on click anyways, move over refresh.
-Okay.
-They look the same now, but now I can click and boom.
-When I click up, it keeps track of it.
-And you can see they're independent of each other.
-That proves they're two separate objects that are tracking the value of that count property.

-[inaudible]
+`this.element.addEventListener()`, `click` then a hipster arrow function.
+Oh, that's mad because I forgot my comma!

+Inside, say `this.count++` to increment that.
+And then `this.element.innerHTML = this.count`.

+## What about jQuery?

+If you're not super familiar with using the native DOM Element object methods, like `addEventListener()`, don't worry.
+I'm not using jQuery because. in a lot of cases. it's really not needed.
+But if you're more comfortable with using jQuery, awesome!
+You an *totally* still use it!
+Just install it - `yarn add jquery --dev`, then import it into any file that needs it - `import $ from 'jquery'`.
+Oh, and if you're migrating a legacy app where you have jquery already loaded via a `script` tag, that's something we talk about in our [Encore tutorial](https://symfonycasts.com/screencast/webpack-encore/external-libs).

+Anyways, if you *are* using jQuery, just use `$(this.element)` before you call any methods - like `$(this.element).on('click')`.
+But, we're going to learn a cooler way to attach event listeners soon anyways.

+I think this is ready!
+Move over and refresh.
+Now... click.
+Boom!
+The count increments and prints in the element.
+And, most importantly, we can see that each element is working independently.
+This proves that they're are two separate objects with two separate `count` properties.

+## When data-controller Elements are Loaded via AJAX

-This isn't even the best part of stimulus Down in my inspector for my browser.
-I'm going to right click on this div here and go edit as HTML.
-And I'm going to copy that dev data = controller, and I'm going to hack in a new one right above it.
-What I'm doing is mimicking.
-What happens when HTML is loaded to the page after it's, when HTML is added to the page after it's done loading like via Ajax, this is a classic problem with JavaScript.
-If you attach event listeners to some, to all classes, to all elements with some class on page load,
+This isn't even my favorite part of Stimulus.
+Down in your browser's inspector, right click on any div and go to "Edit as HTML".
+Copy the `<div data-controller>` and paste to hack in a new one right above it.

+What I'm doing is imitating what happens when HTML is added to the page after it's done loading via AJAX.
+This is a *classic* problem with JavaScript.
+Suppose you have some jQuery code that attaches a `click` event listener to all elements that have some class.
+Usually, that code runs when the page finishes loading.

+Now, what happens if you load *new* HTML onto the page later via AJAX and that HTML contains an element with that class?
+Is the event listener automatically attached to it?
+Nope!
+It's not, unless you go to the hassle of manually re-calling your function to attach the event listener to the element.

+So: can stimulus handle this?
+Can it magically "notice" that a new element with `data-controller` was added to the page?
+The answer is.... yup!

-If you add, if you load new HTML later via Ajax, the event listeners, aren't automatically attached to it, unless you go to the hassle of manually recalling your function to reattach, uh, to, to, to add the event listeners to that element.
-So can stimulus handle this?
-Yup.
-When I click off to add the new element to the page, it worked behind the scenes.
-This is totally true.
-Stimulus noticed that a new element was added to the page and instantiated a brand new control object.
-You can see it right here.
+When I click off to add the new element to the page... it works!
+Behind the scenes Stimulus actually *did* notice that a new element was added to the page and instantiated a brand new control object for it.
 That's incredible.
+For me, it's a game-changer!
+I can write nice controller classes, return HTML via AJAX and *not* have to worry about re-initializing behavior on that new HTML.

-That is a game changer for me.
-And this controller works exactly like the other ones increments as I click on it.
-So like I said, if this were the end of stimuluses features, I've use it, but it's not.
-Let's learn about targets next and easy way to find the elements inside of the main, uh, inside your main controller element.
+And, of course, the controller works exactly like the other ones: it increments as I click.

+If this were the end of Stimulus's features, I'd *absolutely* use it.
+But it's not!
+Let's learn about targets next: an easy way to find elements inside of the controller's main element.